mergentlabs/mergent-ruby/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/mergentlabs/mergent-ruby.

+## Distributing

+1. Update the changelog in `CHANGELOG.md`
+1. Update the version in `lib/mergent/version.rb`
+1. Commit the version bump and tag using `git tag $VERSION`
+1. Push with `git push --tags`
+1. Build & publish with `rake release`

 ## License

 The gem is available as open source under the terms of the